 - Keep the centerpiece low: a line of white taper candles and scattered winter berries.

 Lighting is where the magic happens.
-Swap a few warm bulbs for ones with a soft violet tint or tuck a purple glass lamp onto your side table.
-The goal is a barely-there glow that warms up whites without turning your room into a nightclub.
+Swap a few warm bulbs for ones with a soft violet tint, or tuck a purple glass lamp onto your side table.
+The goal is a barely-there glow that warms up the whites without turning your room into a nightclub.

 Pro Moves

-- Cluster candles in white and clear holders; add one amethyst glass votive for a hint of color.
+- Cluster candles in white and clear holders, then add one amethyst votive for a hint of color.

 - Try a backlit shelf with lavender LED tape for a subtle halo effect.